HL7/fhir-shorthand/input/pagecontent/index.md

 While this version of FSH and SUSHI are capable of producing sophisticated IGs, future versions may introduce additional features.
 Feature suggestions are welcome, and can be made [here](https://github.com/FHIR/sushi/issues).

-Some of the features already under consideration include (in no order):
+Some of the features already under consideration include (in no particular order):

 * **Slicing Support:** Currently, slicing requires the user to specify discriminator type, path, and slicing rules.
 It is anticipated that a future version of SUSHI will handle most slicing situations without explicit declarations by the user.
 To enable this, FHIR Shorthand will specify a set of algorithms that can be used to infer slicing discriminators based on the nature of the slices.
 We have nicknamed this “Ginsu Slicing” for the amazing 1980’s TV knife that slices through anything.